Growing a hosta plant indoors can be a challenge, but they’re perennials that you can grow and keep healthy with the correct soil and environment.

 Six Do’s and Don’ts for Growing Hosta Indoors

-Now that I’ve given you a good outline on how to grow hostas indoors, I’ll let you in on a few quick tips on what you should and shouldn’t do to ensure your hostas thrive.
+Now that I’ve given you a good outline on how to grow plantain lilies indoors, I’ll let you in on a few quick tips on what you should and shouldn’t do to ensure your hostas thrive.

 Tip One: DO put your hosta in a semi-shaded spot

-Hostas can’t tolerate heat well.
-This can lead to wilting and drying, and your hosta leaves can turn brown if they get too much direct heat and light.
-If you notice this happening, slide your hostas somewhere that they’re out of the direct sunlight and heat.
+Hostas don’t tolerate direct sunlight well.
+This can lead to wilting and drying, and your hosta leaves can turn brown.
+If you notice this happening, move your hostas somewhere that they’re out of the direct sunlight and heat.

 Tip Two: DO take care when you water your plants

-Getting water on the leaves or stem of your hosta encourages diseases and illnesses, and it can also encourage bugs like snails or slugs to find your plants.
+Getting water on the leaves encourages diseases and illnesses, and it can also increase the possibility of bugs taking up residence on your plants.
 Therefore, you want to water right at the base under the leaves.